 -

-, uses the path of the test binary asgit
+TestHeadCommitsetsTEST_GIT_BEHAVIORtoheadCommitSuccess, uses the path of the test binary asgit, and runsHeadCommit -

-and treats it as the output ofgit rev-parse
+HeadCommitreads the output ofheadCommitSuccessand treats it as the output ofgit rev-parse -

 Although this machinery takes a minute to understand, it’s fairly extensible